flet-dev/website/docs/extend/user-extensions.md

 ### Package

 Package is the component that will be used in your app.
-It contists of two parts: python and flutter.
+It contists of two parts: Python and Flutter.

 #### Python